Parks Capital Projects

 - Davies Beach - Low float deck, pier restoration, and LE relocation

-- North Cove Park - Water tower, skate park elements, splash pad extension, Mill Spur depot building, drainage, dry wells, row dock fix, guest moorage
+- North Cove Park - Water tower, skate park elements, water feature extension, Mill Spur depot building, drainage, dry wells, row dock fix, guest moorage

 - Frontier Heights - Phase II development